 From Kratos analytical Inc.

 Summary

-A clean sample is placed in ultra-high vacuum and irradiated with photons of energy (hv); soft x-rays.
-Photons are absorbed and energy transferred to atoms on the surface which are ionized and emit electrons (called photoelectrons)
+A sample placed in ultra-high vacuum is irradiated with photons of energy (hv); soft x-rays.
+Atoms on the surface emit electrons (photoelectrons) after direct transfer of energy from the photons to the core-level electron.